 The film won Oscars for Best Sound Effects, Best Sound Design and Best Film Editing, with Saul Bass providing some memorable graphic sequences with tiled images while the racing sequences were accompanied by no incidental music, rather the loud blare of V8 engines, the squeal of tyres and an excitable commentator.

 This film contains examples of:

-- Anyone Can Die: Sarti was killed in the film's climax at the Italian Grand Prix.
+- Anyone Can Die: Sarti gets killed in the film's climax at the Italian Grand Prix.

 - Artistic License History:

 - The Italian Grand Prix is shown to be held at the 10 kilometer, combined course (road course + oval) configuration of Monza.
 While the real combined course of Monza was used for several Formula One races in real life, it last held a Formula One race in 1961; Formula One had stopped the usage of the oval following Wolfgang von Trips' fatal accident at the 1961 Italian Grand Prix.